 Where: Brooklyn Expo Center 72 Noble Street, Greenpoint, Brooklyn.
 There's a three dollar entrance fee and you can purchase the tickets at the door.

 What You'll Find: You don't need an excuse to spend an afternoon at the trendy William Vale hotel in Williamsburg, but now you'll have one.
-For the first two weeks of December, the hotel will host the Bulletin Holiday Market.
 For those familiar with the market, it was held outdoors in the summer, but they are heading indoors for the holiday season.
 Pick up some cool goods and listen to groovy tunes as a DJ spins while you shop.
 Before you plan your shopping trip, consider making reservations for a drink or to just soak in the views and some casual fare at Westlight, the hotel's 22nd-floor rooftop bar, it's a perfect way to end the day.